-Succulents are not only popular landscape and container plants with exotic forms leaf shapes, they also often produce amazing, unusual flowers with brilliant colors.
+Succulents are not only popular landscape and container plants with exotic forms and leaf shapes, but they also often produce amazing, unusual flowers with brilliant colors.

 Taxonomists categorize flowering succulent plants by blossom shape and details.
 A succulent flower can be star-shaped, bell-like, tubular, or frilly; some point upwards for easy pollinating, others hang down to protect tender parts.